More about Planswell

 Pros:

 1. Capital Appreciation: Historically, stocks are one of the best investment options when it comes to appreciation over time.
-The average annual appreciation of a well-diversified portfolio is around 10%, which beats out bonds and mutual funds fairly handily as far as capital gains are concerned.
+On average, a well-diversified portfolio grows around 10% annually.

-4. Liquidity: As a general rule, buying and selling stocks is fairly easily.
-So, unless the stocks you have are in the process of tanking, if you need money quickly, selling stocks is a fairly easy way to get it.
+4. Liquidity: As a general rule, buying and selling stocks is fairly easy.
+If you need quick cash, selling stocks tends to be a reliable way to get it.

 Cons:

 The major downside to stock market investing is that there is inherent risk involved.
-Stock prices ebb and flow; they rise and fall like the tides of some vast and incomprehensible ocean.
+Stock prices rise and fall like the tides of some vast and incomprehensible ocean.
 That means, in the short term, market volatility could wash away your investments faster than a sand castle in a hurricane.

-It’s worth noting, however, that well-diversified investments tend to appreciate in the long term, and so pulling your money out of the market in a recession is actually the opposite of what you want to do.
+It’s worth noting, however, that well-diversified investments tend to appreciate in the long term.
+Pulling your money out of the market in a recession is usually the opposite of what you want to do.

 Bonds

 Bonds are IOUs that companies, governments, or other entities sell as a way to raise money.
-So, basically, when you buy a bond, you’re lending money to whomever sold it with the promise that they’ll pay you back at a specified future date.
+When you buy a bond, you’re basically lending money to whomever sold it.
+Of course, you get some benefits for doing this.

-Most bond agreements also include interest payments, which the issuing entity pays out at regular intervals (usually every six months) to anyone who bought a bond from them.
-So, bonds are considered a relatively safe investment vehicle that also offers a minor but guaranteed income stream.
+Most bond agreements also include interest payments.
+The issuing entity pays these at regular intervals to anyone who bought a bond from them.
+So, bonds tend to be relatively safe investment vehicles that also offer a minor but guaranteed income stream.

 If you still want to invest in bonds, there are a few ways to do so:

-2. Brokerage firms: If you already work with a brokerage firm, you can buy bonds from them just as easily as buying stocks.
-Though, they’ll probably charge you some fees on top of the base price of the bond, so if you can get it elsewhere, you may want to.
+2. Brokerage firms.
+If you already work with a brokerage firm, you can buy bonds from them just as easily as buying stocks.
+Though, they’ll probably charge you some fees.

 Types of bonds